Wire82/org.openhab.binding.heos/README.md

 ### Grouping Players

-Playes can be grouped via the binding.
-To do so, select the player channels of the players you want to group at the bridge and then use the "Made Group" channel to creat the group.
+Players can be grouped via the binding.
+To do so, select the player channels of the players you want to group at the bridge and then use the "Made Group" channel to create the group.
 The first player which is selected will be the group leader.
 The group GID then is the same as the PID of the group leader.
 Therefore changing play pause and some other things at the leading player will also change that at the group.
 Muting and the Volume on the other hand can be changed individually for each player also for the group leader.
 If you want to change that for the whole group you have to do it via the group thing.

 ### Inputs